Chart Color Schemes

 Frenchville - Mount Archer's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Private health cover is very high at approximately 57% of the total population, which consists of about 5,238 people, compared to 52.5% across the rest of Queensland.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 8.8 and 8.5% of residents respectively.
-About 66.1% of residents declare themselves completely clear of medical ailments, compared to 67.6% across the rest of Queensland.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 8.8% and 8.5% of residents, respectively, while 66.1% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
 Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 17.7% of residents aged 65 and over, which consists of about 1,638 people, lower than the 20.4% in the rest of Queensland.
-Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.
+The area has 17.7% of residents aged 65 and over (1,638 people), which is lower than the 20.4% in Regional Qld.
+Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health